Documentation Index

 - Payment Breakdown — Shows what was collected.
 Every payment transaction, including the payment method, processing fees, and net amount your clinic actually received.

-Think of it this way: Sales tells you what you billed for, Payments tells you what came in.
+Think of it this way: Sales tells you what you billed for, Payments tells you what came in, and Accounting Overview tells you what’s still on the books.

 Product Sales Breakdown